-RS 466: Topics in Spiritual and Pastoral Theology (3)
+RS 466: Topics in Spiritual and Pastoral Theology \RS/DC (3)

 Courses in this area address spirituality and pastoral themes related to Christian living, for example, marriage and family life, suffering and death, the spiritual journey, etc. See course schedule for current offerings.
-Fulfills Ursuline Core Curriculum RS requirement.
-RS/DC of caring and counseling that are normative in parish ministry and other general ministries.
-Fulfills Ursuline Core Curriculum RS requirement.
-RS/DC
+Fulfills Ursuline Core Curriculum Religious Studies requirement. \RS/DC

-RS 466B: Pastoral Counseling RS/DC (3)
+RS 466B: Pastoral Counseling \RS/DC (3)

 This course will assist the student in developing and/or increasing skills and knowledge for effective pastoral care and counseling in his/her ministerial context.
-Presentations, discussion, and role play will be the methodology used to highlight the particular types
+Presentations, discussion, and role play will be the methodology used to highlight the particular types of caring and counseling that are normative in parish ministry and other general ministries.
+Fulfills Ursuline Core Curriculum Religious Studies requirement. \RS/DC

-RS 466C: Spiritual Journey RS/DC (3)
+RS 466C: Spiritual Journey \RS/DC (3)

 This course examines the life and thought of the Trappist monk and spiritual master, Thomas Merton, through the reading of selected texts drawn from his extensive corpus.
 It pays particular attention to the themes of conversion, solitude, desert experience, social concerns, true and false self, prayer, and encounters with eastern mysticism.

-Fulfills Ursuline Core Curriculum RS requirement.
-RS/DC
+Fulfills Ursuline Core Curriculum Religious Studies requirement. \RS/DC

-RS 469A: Johannine Literature RS/DC (3)
+RS 469A: Johannine Literature \RS/DC (3)

 This course is a survey of the gospel and epistles of John.
-Fulfills Ursuline Core Curriculum RS requirement.
-RS/DC
+Fulfills Ursuline Core Curriculum Religious Studies requirement. \RS/DC

-RS 469B: The Book of Revelation RS/DC (3)
+RS 469B: The Book of Revelation \RS/DC (3)

 This course examines the theology, literary characteristics, and the cultural setting of the final book of the Christian Scriptures, the Book of Revelation.
-Fulfills Ursuline Core Curriculum RS requirement.
-RS/DC
+Fulfills Ursuline Core Curriculum Religious Studies requirement. \RS/DC